 This is often associated with jewelry and treasures.
 You can say gold in Korean as 금색 (geumsaek).

 When we talk about light in Korean in terms of colors, you can say it as 밝은 색 (balgeun saek).

 How to say “dark” in Korean

 Opposite to light colors, dark in Korean is 어두운 색 (eoduun saek).

 You may want to use the example sentences using the Korean colors along with common Korean phrases.
-The sentences will help you learn Korean since you will get to know other parts of Korean grammar, such as Korean particles and markers.
+The sentences will help you learn Korean since you will learn other parts of Korean grammar, such as Korean particles and markers.

-We hope we managed to pleasantly surprise you with this lesson, and you learned many new things about Korean colors!
+We hope we pleasantly surprised you with this lesson, and you learned many new things about Korean colors!
 Now it’s time to try your newfound skills in colors to help you learn Korean.

 So, tell us: What are your favorite colors in Korean?
-Are they blue, purple, red, or the basic white?
+Are they basic colors like the color red, blue, purple, or basic white?
 Brown, light green, yellow, and orange?
 Or maybe you like light blue, gray and pink!
+Do you like dark colors or pastel colors?
 If you can’t choose, there’s still the rainbow!
 Let us know in the comments below, and try to use the colors in Korean vocabulary to make a sentence if you can!